0xJakeC/Simplex/README.md

-This Python script creates a simple web-based video player that randomly selects and plays episodes from *Family Guy*.
+This Python script creates a simple web-based video player that randomly selects and plays episodes from whatever dir full of videos you want.
 The application is built with Flask and features:

 - **Random Episode Selection**: Automatically picks a random episode from